fbef0102/Game-Private_Plugin/l4d_elevator_getin_timer/readme.md

-				"trigger_multiple_hammerid"		"1227567" 	//evelator trigger multiple hammerid (please do not modify) "get_inside_time"			"30"		//a timer will display how many time left "outside_damage"			"10"		//cause the damage to players outside the evelator "message"				"elevator"	//info everyone this is evelator }
+				"trigger_multiple_hammerid"		"1227567" 	//evelator trigger multiple hammerid (please do not modify) "get_inside_time"			"30"		//a timer will display how many time left "outside_damage"			"10"		//cause the damage to players outside the evelator "outside_damage_incap"		"100"	//cause the damage to incapacitated players outside the evelator "message"				"elevator"	//info everyone this is evelator }
 		}